-The Company sells to approximately 130 countries around the world.
+The Company sells to approximately 140 countries around the world.
+The Company attributes revenues to individual countries based on the customer location to which finished products are shipped.
 The following tables disaggregate total net sales by major product category and geographic location: